Rushang-github/Bot/README.md

 1. `/start`: Welcomes the user to MiniTake.
 2. Send a YouTube link: The bot will respond with "Downloading the music..." and then deliver the MP3 file.

-## Code Structure

-- `bot.py`: The main script that handles all bot commands and the audio download process using `yt-dlp`.